 In this article, we’ll delve a bit deeper into this fascinating subject.

-As it happens, genetics may partly be the reason why one person is a gym addict while the next person dreads any type of exercise.
+As it happens, genetics may partly be the reason why one person is a gym addict while another dreads any type of exercise.

 One study looked at pairs of identical twins while they performed low intensity and vigorous workouts.